 We destroy paper files containing personal information by shredding.
 We destroy electronic information by deleting it and when the hardware is discarded we ensure that the hard drive is physically destroyed and beyond repair.

 HOW TO COMPLAIN IF YOU BELIEVE YOUR PRIVACY RIGHTS HAVE BEEN VIOLATED

 If you think that we may have violated your privacy rights or you disagree with any action we have taken with regard to your health information, we want you, your family, or your guardian to speak with us.
 If you present a complaint, your care will not be affected in any way.
-It is the goal of Finesse Cosmetic Laser and Lipo Center to give you the best care while respecting your privacy.
+It is the goal of Finesse Cosmetic Surgery Center to give you the best care while respecting your privacy.

 PERSON TO CONTACT FOR INFORMATION OR WITH A COMPLAINT